Franca D'Agostini

 Franca D'Agostini (born September 11, 1952) is an Italian philosopher.

 Biography

 Franca d'Agostini was born in Turin.
 She earned her BA, MA, and PhD at the University of Turin, where she was a student of Gianni Vattimo.

-She taught Philosophy of Science at the Politecnico of Turin., and Logic and Epistemology of the Social Sciences in the Graduate School of Economic and Political and Social Sciences at the State University in Milan.
-She contributes to Italian newspapers such as La Repubblica, La Stampa, Il Manifesto and Il Fatto Quotidiano.

-She is especially known for proposing a combination of analytical and continental approaches to philosophy via a systematic confrontation of the two traditions in the second half of the 20th century.
+She taught Philosophy of Science at the Polytechnic University of Turin and Logic and Epistemology of the Social Sciences in the Graduate School of Economic and Political and Social Sciences at the University of Milan.
+She contributes to Italian newspapers such as La Repubblica, La Stampa, il manifesto and Il Fatto Quotidiano.
+She is especially known for proposing a combination of analytic and continental approaches to philosophy via a systematic confrontation of the two traditions in the second half of the 20th century.